caracatrepa/caracatrepa.github.io/docs/week1/bodyscan.md

 Then there are moments of pure perceiving that arise sometimes in meditation practice, and sometimes at other very special moments in life.
 Yet such moments are potentially available to us at all times, since they are attributes of awareness itself.
 Perceiving unifies the apparent subject and apparent object in the experiencing itself.
 Subject and object dissolve into awareness.
-Awarenessis larger than sensation.
+Awareness is larger than sensation.
 It has a life of its own separate from the life of the body, yet intimately dependent on it.

 Awareness is deeply bereft, however, when it does not have a full body to work with due to disease